-Starhaven is a semi-casual fantasy RP-group that draws inspiration from games such as Story of Seasons, Rune Factory and Dungeons and Dragons.
+Starhaven is a semi-casual fantasy RP group inspired by games such as Story of Seasons, Rune Factory, and Dungeons & Dragons.
+It’s a place for character-driven stories, slice-of-life moments, and plot developments shaped by member choices.

 We hope to see you soon!